maryam-ebrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 20: Replace all characters A and c from input to Z and e respectively task 21: removes all letters c and C from input task 22: reverse its input
+task 20: Replace all characters A and c from input to Z and e respectively task 21: removes all letters c and C from input task 22: reverse its input task 23: displays all users and their home directories, sorted by users